Entrance sign at austin nature and science center

 ⚠️ Important tips for parents: You can’t bring anything found on-site, anything from birds, or anything purchased.
 Also, no human artifacts or items from endangered species.
 This is one of the best ways to make your kid feel like a real scientist and keep the learning going long after you leave.
 If your child loves collecting things, this is the spot to check out during your visit.

-Because it’s hands-on, engaging, and doesn’t cost a thing… and it wears our kids out in the best way.
+We are definitely planning our next outing, not just because it’s hands-on play, free and it wears our kids out in the best way, but also because we didn’t get to do and see everything before we had to leave that day.
 Whether you’re visiting Austin or just looking for a weekday adventure, the Austin Nature and Science Center is one of those rare spots that’s educational, free, and actually fun for the whole family.

 I’m always on the hunt for fun, low-stress ways for families to make memories and the Austin Nature & Science Center is one of my favorite local spots.
 As a family photographer, I’ve found that relaxed, meaningful experiences like these are what lead to the best photos: the kind that actually feel like you.